 The Robert and Sally Vogel Library is the place on campus to explore diverse resources and special collections, engage in scholarship and study with the Wartburg community, work with knowledgeable and supportive library staff, and find a wide variety of spaces for learning and collaboration.
 All these attributes support student success and the library's mission of educating information-literate, lifelong learners.

 Vogel Library's resources are found in three basic categories.
 Many of these resources are accessible from off-campus:

-- DATABASES: Students have access to over 50 online databases through which they can read articles, study images, or stream music and video.
+- DATABASES: Students have access to many online databases through which they can read articles, study images, or stream music and video.